Economics

 Chapter# 1: Introduction

-The present study suggests the intersection of behvaioural economics and life insurance.
-The increase in probability of mortal illness in the community including blood pressure and diabetes increased the dependence of people on insurance.
-Senthillingham (2016) reveals the rate of blood pressure is highest compared to the last forty years. he further identifies the rate of obesity is ten times higher in children today compared to the past.
-The statistics depicts 213 million adolescents are victims of obesity.
-The results presented in a survey indicates that 31 million people having ages between 5 to 19 years are obese.
-The increased prevalence of obesity in current generation exhibits their declined health statuses.
-Obesity is more prevalent in low and middle income groups.
+The present study suggests the intersection of behavioural economics and life insurance.
+The increase in the probability of mortal illness in the community, including blood pressure and diabetes, increased the dependence of people on insurance.
+Senthillingham (2016) reveals the rate of blood pressure is highest compared to the last forty years.
+He further identifies the rate of obesity is ten times higher in children today compared to the past.
+The statistics depict that 213 million adolescents are victims of obesity.
+The results presented in a survey indicate that 31 million people aged between 5 and 19 years are obese.
+The increased prevalence of obesity in the current generation exhibits their declining health status.
+Obesity is more prevalent in low and middle-income groups.
 The standard definition states, “obesity in adults is defined using a person’s body mass index, the ratio between weight and height.
-A BMI of 18.5 to 24.9 is classified as a healthy weight, 25 to 29.9 considered overweight and 30 and over obese” (Senthilingam, 2017).
+A BMI of 18.5 to 24.9 is classified as a healthy weight, 25 to 29.9 is considered overweight and 30 and over obese” (Senthilingam, 2017).

-Frank (2011) determines diabetes as another prominent health issue prevailing in present generation.
-The increased prevalence of diabetes II among people reflects the existence of health crisis at global level.
-Obesity is one of the growing problem encountered by all regions of the world.
-Increased prevalence of diabetes reveals the unhealthy lifestyles of the individuals that also highlights the risks of early deaths.
-Current generation face high risks of developing diabetes due to the unhealthy lifestyle patterns, unhealthy diets and genes.
-The statistics depicts that 285 million people suffered from diabetes in the year 2010.
+Frank (2011) determines diabetes as another prominent health issue prevailing in the present generation.
+The increased prevalence of diabetes II among people reflects the existence of a health crisis at the global level.
+Obesity is one of the growing problems encountered by all regions of the world.
+Increased prevalence of diabetes reveals the unhealthy lifestyles of individuals, which also highlights the risks of early death.
+The current generation faces a high risk of developing diabetes due to unhealthy lifestyle patterns, unhealthy diets and genes.
+The statistics depict that 285 million people suffered from diabetes in the year 2010.
 The forecast indicates that the number of people suffering from diabetes will reach 438 million by 2030 (Frank, 2011).
-Irrespective to increased prevalence of diabetes and other health issues, the insurance industry experienced a consistent drop globally for the last five years.
-The statistics reveals that the dependence of people on insurance policy declined due to the macroeconomic factors.
-Slow economic growth declined the reliance of people on insurance policy (Deloitte, 2018).
+Irrespective of the increased prevalence of diabetes and other health issues, the insurance industry has experienced a consistent drop globally for the last five years.
+The statistics reveal that people’s dependence on insurance policies declined due to macroeconomic factors.
+Slow economic growth has led to a decline in people’s reliance on insurance policies (Deloitte, 2018).

 Macroeconomic growth remained slow in 2016-17 with unexpected political developments.
-Global reinsurance capital reached at high levels while the market remained competitive.
-In North American markets the growth momentum of insurance declined in 2016 (2%) compared to the previous years statistic (4.2%).
+Global reinsurance capital reached high levels while the market remained competitive.
+In North American markets, the growth momentum of insurance declined in 2016 (2%) compared to the previous year’s statistic (4.2%).
 The factors affecting the growth of insurance globally include global economic volatility and fluctuating regulatory oversight.
-Evolving capital requirements also increased the risks of investment.
+Evolving capital requirements also increase the risks of investment.
 Insurance growth in America remained marginally lower in 2016-17 compared to previous years growth.
-The commercial lines experienced decline that influenced the growth of insurance industry.
+The commercial lines experienced a decline that influenced the growth of the insurance industry.
 North America experienced high rates of losses due to the changing attitudes of people towards insurance.
-Expansionary fiscal policy also influenced the growth of insurance industry (EY, 2017).
-The trends of 2016-17 depicts that the insurance companies face challenges to survive in America due to the decline in insurance industry’s growth.
-The political and regulatory issues influenced the purchasing attitudes of the customers (Fukukawa, 2002).
-The changing dynamics suggests the companies taking adequate steps to manage regulatory upheaval and transforming operating standards and procedures for targeting wider customers.
-The current trends also indicates the insurance companies will explore new ways to attract the customers.
-It depicts the need for differentiating products, services and distribution platforms (Deloitte, 2018).
+Expansionary fiscal policy also influenced the growth of the insurance industry (EY, 2017).
+The trends of 2016-17 depict that insurance companies face challenges to survive in America due to the decline in the insurance industry’s growth.
+Political and regulatory issues influence the purchasing attitudes of customers (Fukukawa, 2002).
+The changing dynamics suggest that companies take adequate steps to manage regulatory upheaval and transform operating standards and procedures for targeting wider customers.
+The current trends also indicate that insurance companies will explore new ways to attract customers.
+It depicts the need to differentiate products, services, and distribution platforms (Deloitte, 2018).

-The reliance of customers on insurance policy depends on the ability of clients to take logical decisions.
-The main incentive of customers to buy insurance policy is to protect themselves.
-Behavioral economics remains one of the significant field that explains the reasons behind the insurance related behaviors of individuals.
-Behavioral economics suggests that the decisions of customers towards insurance policy are not always rational or logical due to their inability to assess cost-benefit analysis (Poon & Hurley, 2016).
-The role of emotions on the purchase decision exhibits the irrationality as they fail to estimate the benefits or losses.
-Adam smith remains one of the oldest economist who uncovers the self-interest and disclosing of preferences associated with their well-being.
+The reliance of customers on insurance policies depends on the ability of clients to make logical decisions.
+The main incentive for customers to buy an insurance policy is to protect themselves.
+Behavioural economics remains one of the significant fields that explains the reasons behind the insurance-related behaviours of individuals.
+Behavioural economics suggests that the decisions of customers towards insurance policies are not always rational or logical due to their inability to assess cost-benefit analysis (Poon & Hurley, 2016).
+The role of emotions in the purchase decision exhibits irrationality as they fail to estimate the benefits or losses.
+Adam Smith remains one of the oldest economists who uncovered self-interest and disclosed preferences associated with their well-being.
 The theory of consumer choice reveals the significance of psychology, anthropology, neurology and evolutionary biology.
-Traditional consumer choice theory is effective in understanding the general response of the customers towards insurance policy (Chaudhary, 2016).
+Traditional consumer choice theory is effective in understanding the general response of the customers towards insurance policies (Chaudhary, 2016).
 Life insurers assume that purchasing protection is logical and rational.
-However in real life scenario rarely people think rationally when they make decisions related to insurance.
-Behavioural economics explains the factors that individual consider while making insurance related decisions.
-It is irresistible for the people to avoid purchasing an insurance policy that include benefits for the buyer.
-The decision of buying insurance policy is not different that of buying a lottery ticket as both motivate people to perchance it in order to gain extra advantage.
-The concept of risk coverage and cost influence the consumers decision of buying insurance policy.
-Though buying insurance involve rationality according to the theorists but the consumers do not make rational choice always (Poon & Hurley, 2016).
+However, in real-life scenarios, people rarely think rationally when they make decisions related to insurance.
+Behavioural economics explains the factors that individuals consider while making insurance-related decisions.
+It is irresistible for people to avoid purchasing an insurance policy that includes benefits for the buyer.
+The decision to buy an insurance policy is not different from that of buying a lottery ticket as both motivate people to pursue it in order to gain extra advantage.
+The concept of risk coverage and cost influence the consumer’s decision to buy an insurance policy.
+Though buying insurance involve rationality, according to the theorists but the consumers do not make rational choices always (Poon & Hurley, 2016).

-The present paper attempts to analyze consumer behavior towards insurance, studied through lens of traditional consumer choice theory and empirical evidence provided by cognitive psychology, anthropology and neurology.
+The present paper attempts to analyze consumer behavior towards insurance studied through the lens of traditional consumer choice theory and empirical evidence provided by cognitive psychology, anthropology and neurology.
 The consumer choice theory explains the irrationality of people in deciding about the purchase of insurance.
-Different fields identified helps in determining the factors that influence the rational behaviours of individuals.
-The paper also explores how these factors impacts the market life insurance and increased global sales.
-In the light of cognitive psychology and neurology the research also identifies the reasons of slow growth in the insurance industry.
-The paper also incorporates the behavioural economics to understand the incentives responsible for motivating individuals towards insurance and assessment of the rationality.
-The science of behavioural economics explains the reasons of shift in community’s attitude towards insurance.
-The comparison of the rationality and irrationality highlights the factors responsible for motivating or discouraging individuals in decision-making.
-As the statistics on insurance industry reveals a decline in its business, the study uncovers the factors responsible for that decline (Narender & Sampath, 2014).
+Different fields identified help in determining the factors that influence the rational behaviours of individuals.
+The paper also explores how these factors impact the life insurance market and increase global sales.
+In the light of cognitive psychology and neurology, the research also identifies the reasons for slow growth in the insurance industry.
+The paper also incorporates behavioural economics to understand the incentives responsible for motivating individuals towards insurance and assessment of rationality.
+The science of behavioural economics explains the reasons for a shift in the community’s attitude towards insurance.
+The comparison of rationality and irrationality highlights the factors responsible for motivating or discouraging individuals in decision-making.
+As the statistics on the insurance industry reveal a decline in its business, the study uncovers the factors responsible for that decline (Narender & Sampath, 2014).

 Research questions